Windows

 Select to have the skylights left as they are during the offset operation

-Repair windows
+Repair invalid windows

 Options